 Big snow was piling up in January 2017, and with no sight of it slowing down, the team recognized the need to brand this historic snow event to generate buzz and excitement that would establish California as a ski destination that receives the most snow.
-The #januBURIED social media campaign was launched and instantly captured local, regional and national attention around California's record setting storms with Squaw Valley Alpine Meadows at the center of the conversation.
+The #januBURIED social media campaign was launched and instantly focused local, regional and national attention around California's record setting storms with Squaw Valley Alpine Meadows at the center of the conversation.
 In a few short weeks, the #januBURIED social media campaign went viral, generating 16.6 million impressions and produced over 168k social engagements.

 #januBURIED Photography Strategy

 282" of snow covered our Lake Tahoe, California ski resort in a beautiful blanket of white during the month of January.
 Creating content that allowed our fans to see this snowfall in context helped tell our story better.
 We focused on finding ordinary objects throughout the resort buried under snow.

 #januBuried Content in Action

 Squaw Valley Alpine Meadows contributed 175 pieces of content alone to the #januBURIED campaign.
 In total, over 5k pieces of content used #januBURIED.